 Information for Prospective Students

 Speech-Language Pathology is a challenging but satisfying career with excellent employment options.
 Speech-language pathologists evaluate and treat individuals with communication disorders.
 Some clinicians specialize in caring for children, other specialize in serving adults.
 Speech-Language Pathologists are employed in many settings: public and private schools, hospitals, rehabilitation centers, nursing care facilities, corporations, state and local health departments, home health agencies, long term care facilities, and centers for persons with developmental disabilities.
 Many have careers in research laboratories and as college professors.
 Because of a national shortage of speech-language pathologists, there are many employment opportunities.
-The average salary nationwide, regardless of employment setting, is $70,000.

 To become a certified and licensed speech-language pathologist, a master’s degree is required.
 UCA offers a bachelor’s degree program that provides the foundational coursework for graduate study in communication sciences and disorders, a master’s degree program that prepares students for certification and licensure and a doctoral program for those wishing to pursue careers in higher education and research labs.